PhilT/machines/README.md

     machines COMMAND
     COMMAND can be:
-      htpasswd            - Asks for a username and password and generates basic auth in webserver/conf/htpasswd new <DIR>           - Creates a directory called DIR and generates an example machines project in it check               - Checks Machinesfile for syntax issues dryrun              - Runs through Machinesfile logging all commands to log/output.log but does not acutally run them build               - Asks some questions then builds your chosen machine
+      htpasswd            - Asks for a username and password and generates basic auth in webserver/conf/htpasswd new <DIR>           - Creates a folder called DIR and generates an example machines project in it check               - Checks Machinesfile for syntax issues dryrun              - Runs through Machinesfile logging all commands to log/output.log but does not acutally run them build               - Asks some questions then builds your chosen machine